 The industry standard deadline for medical billers to submit claims is two days or less.
 This helps billers keep up with the workload and ensure insurance companies are billed and claims are resolved in a timely manner.

-Common Questions to Expect About Soft Skills
+Common Questions to Expect About Soft Skills During an Interview

 A medical billing career is unique when it comes to the combination of soft skills that are required.
 Medical billers should be confident enough to challenge claim denials.
 They should also be flexible, patient, and able to diffuse the emotions of patients.